Trevisan's extractor in the presence of quantum side information: Concrete constructions

 \subsection{Locally computable extractor}

-Another interesting feature of extractors is to be \emph{local}, that is, the $m$-bit output depends only a small subset of the $n$ input bits.
-This is useful in, e.g., the bounded storage model (see \cite{Mau92,Lu04,Vad04} for the case of a classical adversary and \cite{KR07} for a general quantum treatment), where we assume a huge source of random bits, say $n$, are available, and the adversary's storage is bounded by $\nu n$ for some constant $\nu < 1$.
+Another interesting feature of extractors is \emph{locality}, that is, the $m$-bit output depends only a small subset of the $n$ input bits.
+This is useful in, e.g., the bounded storage model (see \cite{Mau92,Lu04,Vad04} for the case of a classical adversary and \cite{KR07} for a general quantum treatment), where we assume a huge source of random bits, say $n$, are available, and the adversary's storage is bounded by $\alpha n$ for some constant $\alpha < 1$.
 Legitimate parties are also assumed to have bounded workspace for computation.
 In particular, for the model to be meaningful, the bound is stricter than that on the adversary.
 So to extract a secret key from the large source of randomness, they need an extractor which only reads $\ell \ll n$ bits.
+An extractor with such a property is called $\ell$-local.

 \begin{deff}[$\ell$-local extractor] An extractor $\Ext: \{0,1\}^n \times \{0,1\}^d \to \{0,1\}^m$ is \emph{$\ell$-locally computable} (or \emph{$\ell$-local}), if for every $r \in \{0,1\}^d$, the function $x\mapsto \Ext(x,r)$ depends on only $\ell$ bits of its input, where the bit locations are determined by $r$. \end{deff}